GoogleChrome/web.dev/src/site/content/en/react/get-started-optimize-react/index.md

 ## Why is this useful?

-There's a lot of content that explains how to build fast and reliable applications, but not many that show how to build fast and reliable React applications using React tooling.
-These guides and codelabs cover all this from the perspective of a React app.
-Only libraries, APIs, and features specific to the React ecosystem are mentioned.
+There's a lot of content that explains how to build fast and reliable applications, but not many that show how to build fast and reliable **React** applications.
+These guides cover all this from the perspective of a React app where only libraries, APIs, and features specific to the React ecosystem are mentioned.

 ## What will you learn?